-Boris Johnson announced new measures last week to further protect the capacity of the NHS in providing care against the coronavirus spreading, but we look at what is being done in terms of protecting frontline NHS staff against Coronavirus.
+Boris Johnson announced new measures last week to further protect the capacity of the NHS.
+We look at what is being done in terms of protecting frontline NHS staff against Coronavirus.

 All schools closed last Friday evening, except for those children of keyworkers.
 The Government has recognised that there are key personnel throughout the country who need to carry on going to work to care for the sick or keep the country moving whilst the rest of us try to maintain as much normality as possible, many of us working from our homes.